cedricwalter/cedricwalter.github.io/_posts/2008-07-17-maven-dependencies-under-control-excluding-unwanted-transitive-dependencies.md

 > Maven 2.0.4 it was not defined which one would win, but since Maven 2.0.5 it’s the order in the declaration that counts: the
 > first declaration wins.
 > “nearest definition” means that the version used will be the closest one to your project in the tree of dependencies, eg. if
-> dependencies for A, B, and C are defined as A -&gt; B -&gt; C -&gt; D 2.0 and A -&gt; E -&gt; D 1.0, then D 1.0 will be used when building A
+> dependencies for A, B, and C are defined as A -> B -> C -> D 2.0 and A -> E -> D 1.0, then D 1.0 will be used when building A
 > because the path from A to D through E is shorter.
 You could explicitly add a dependency to D 2.0 in A to force the use of D 2.0

 ## find out what the transitive dependencies are?